Start A Green File

 Savings & Debt

-If you are buying real estate, try to accumulate funds towards your down payment, closing costs (appraisal, miscellaneous fees, escrow, title insurance, etc.), and expenses such as inspections.
+When purchasing real estate, try accumulating funds towards your down payment, closing costs (appraisal, miscellaneous fees, escrow, title insurance, etc.), and inspections.
 Furthermore, try to pay down existing revolving and high-interest rate debt like credit cards.

 Toe The Line